PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 ### 4. Route Reactive Piloting

 Reactive navigation is based on a proportional controller for both linear and angular velocity.
+- The linear velocity is proportional to the Euclidean distance to the target.

+- The angular velocity is proportional to the orientation error, which is normalized within the range [–π, π].

 The navigation process continues as long as there are target points available.
 Once a target point is reached, it is marked as **CLEANED**, and the next target point is selected.

 To determine whether a point has been reached, the distance error is evaluated.
-If it falls below a predefined threshold, the point is considered reached — this threshold helps to avoid oscillations near the target.
+If it falls below a predefined threshold, the point is considered reached (this threshold helps to avoid oscillations near the target).

 During navigation: